2009 High School Graduates and earlier

 The documentation listed below is required for the initial eligibility evaluation of students who earn a Florida

 high school equivalency diploma (commonly known as the Florida GED diploma) and wish to be evaluated for a Florida

 Bright Futures Scholarship.
 To be determined eligible for the scholarship, GED students must meet the scholarship

 curriculum and grade point average requirements before taking the GED exam.
-The minimum test score must be achieved
+The minimum SAT or ACT test score must be achieved

 for more information on taking the GED in Florida.

 1. Initial Student Florida Financial Aid Application (FFAA)

 studentís last year in high school (after December 1st of the last year and prior to taking the Florida GED exam).